Prince-Charming-GaP/alliance-duel/00_general_introduction.md

 The key principle: **SAVE your resources all week and spend them ONLY on their designated theme day.** Whether you upgrade today or during the event doesn't matter for your progression, but during the event you get massive free rewards for the same actions!
 Full preparedness may form an exception to this, but that depends on our alliance duel margin.
 I will address this later.

+## League System

+Alliance Duel operates within a **league structure** with three competitive tiers:

+- **Silver League** - Entry level for new alliances
+- **Gold League** - Mid-tier competition with better rewards
+- **Diamond League** - Top-tier competition with the best rewards

+**How Leagues Work:**
+- Each league competition consists of **multiple Alliance Duel weeks** (typically 4-6 weeks)
+- Your alliance competes in a numbered group with other alliances at the same tier (e.g., "Silver League 1", "Silver League 2", etc.)
+- **Promotion/Demotion** is determined by your win/loss record across all weeks in the competition
+- Ranking within your league is based on: number of wins > when you lost (alliances that lose later rank higher)
+- At the end of the competition, top performers are promoted to the next tier, bottom performers may be demoted
+- Higher leagues offer significantly better rewards

+**Key Point:** Every weekly duel matters!
+Your performance across the entire league season determines whether you move up, stay, or move down.

 ## Event Timing

 - **Daily reset: 0:00 Server Time (0:00 GMT-2)**
 - **Duration: 6 days** (Monday through Saturday)
+- **Rest day: Sunday** - No Alliance Duel activities
 - Each day has a different theme that determines what gives points

 **Important:** Server Time = GMT-2 timezone.
 Convert to your local time!